-Opinion on the Consolidated Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying consolidated balance sheet of Telkonet, Inc. (the "Company") as of December 31, 2020, and the related consolidated statements of operations, stockholders' equity, and cash flows for the year ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material aspects, the financial position of the Company at December 31, 2020 and the results of its operations and its cash flows for the year ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Telkonet, Inc. and subsidiaries (the "Company and subsidiaries") as of December 31, 2021 and 2020, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material aspects, the financial position of the Company at December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.